masoodtamboli/Result-Scraper/README.md

 # Result-Scraper
-Result scraper will scrape MSBTE results when starting and ending seat numbers are provided
+Result scraper will scrape MSBTE results from official MSBTE result website when starting and ending seat numbers are provided